progamandoconro/Bitcoin-prediction/README.md

 ![alt text](https://raw.githubusercontent.com/progamandoconro/Bitcoin-prediction/master/Screenshot_20190806_160605.png)

 App still in developement.
-Final appearence will be like this:
+It will have a nice Front-end, with options to choose, like Cripto-currency to predict, parameter re-tuning, boosting and bagging.
+Final appearence will look something like this:

 ![alt text](https://raw.githubusercontent.com/progamandoconro/Bitcoin-prediction/master/Screenshot_20190727_203738.png)